Will Hill

 Will Hill III (born March 7, 1990) is an American professional football safety.
 He played college football for the University of Florida and was a member of Florida's 2009 BCS National Championship team.
 He was signed as an undrafted free agent by the New York Giants in 2012, and has also played for the Baltimore Ravens of the National Football League (NFL) from 2014 to 2015.
-He was also a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), the Orlando Apollos of the Alliance of American Football (AAF), and the St. Louis BattleHawks and Arlington Renegades of the XFL.
+He was also a member of the Arizona Rattlers of the Arena Football League (AFL), the Hamilton Tiger-Cats of the Canadian Football League (CFL), the Orlando Apollos of the Alliance of American Football (AAF), and the St. Louis BattleHawks and Arlington Renegades of the XFL.

 Early life

 Hill was born and raised in East Orange, New Jersey.
 He attended St. Peter's Preparatory School in Jersey City, New Jersey.
 At St. Peter's Preparatory School, he was a two-sport athlete in football and track.
 In football, he played receiver, quarterback, running back, and safety in his junior year.
 He ran for 682 yards from both running back and quarterback positions and threw for 758 yards.
 He had three interceptions and 68 tackles playing free safety and had 444 yards receiving.
 As a senior, Hill had 947 yards passing and seven touchdowns, he rushed for 960 yards and 19 touchdowns and had 43 tackles, four interceptions, and three pass breakups on defense.
 He was a first team all-state selection.
 He was the 2007 New Jersey Offensive Player of the Year.

 In track and field, Hill competed as a sprinter.
 He recorded a personal-best time of 52.9 seconds in the 400-meter dash as a freshman.
 In addition, he also ran a 4.4-second 40-yard dash as a senior.

 Following his high school senior season, Rivals.com, ESPN, and Scout.com all rated Hill as the top high school safety in the nation.
 ESPN rated him as the second overall football prospect and the top-ranked overall athlete in the nation.
 Rivals rated Hill tenth and Scout rated him sixth among all college football recruits.